 contemplation bowls

-during my MFA course in ceramics, I developed an authentic connection with Mother Nature while making ‘earth vessels’ in natural crevices in the earth.
+during my MFA course in ceramics, I developed an authentic connection with Mother Nature while making ‘earth vessels’ in natural crevices in the earth/

-As this connection grew, I was able to translate the feelings I had absorbed from my surroundings and materials, while making in nature, and transpose them to functional ware back in my studio.
+as this connection grew, I was able to translate the feelings I had absorbed from my surroundings and materials, while making in nature, and transpose them to functional ware back in my studio.
 Recalling my experience making on location, felt like an echo of sorts, a primal remembering/

-Consequently, it felt apt to create a form to be held in the hands, acting as an activator for contemplation; a container for people’s thoughts, musings and mindful exploration – my hope being that they would resonate with the origin source of my inspiration (biophilic connection with nature), so they too could find sanctuary in her arms/
+consequently, it felt apt to create a form to be held in the hands, acting as an activator for contemplation; a container for people’s thoughts, musings and mindful exploration – my hope being that they would resonate with the origin source of my inspiration (biophilic connection with nature), so they too could find sanctuary in her arms/

 to take fine porcelain in one’s hands and intuitively form the material on the Potter’s Wheel, is a privilege in itself.
 As Edmund de Waal says in his book ‘The White Road’, “if you make things in porcelain clay, you exist in the moment”.
 What’s more, being a Reiki Master Teacher, I am able to raise the resonant frequency of the porcelain even higher, so the user can benefit – a beautiful pairing of light energies.